Conquest of Sylhet: Legacy

-Gour and Taraf were then incorporated into Shamsuddin Firoz Shah's kingdom with Sikandar Khan Ghazi being the first Wazir of Sylhet.
 Gour was nicknamed Jalalabad after Shah Jalal for his aid in delivering Islam to the population.
 To this day, the remains of Gour Govinda's fort can be found in Chowhatta, Sylhet.
-Many of Shah Jalal's companions migrated to other places in Eastern India to preach the religion of Islam.
+Many of Shah Jalal's companions migrated to other places in Eastern India to preach Islam.
 The Muslims were not interested in conquering other neighbouring kingdoms such as Laur, Jaintia and Twipra, which would be conquered much later during Mughal rule and British rule.